z-adams/Tutorials/Pointers/pointers.md

     return NULL;
 }
 ```

-Note that in order to access the `left_off` pointer, we must dereference it
+Note that in order to access the `left_off` pointer, which contains the
-once!
-That is, `*left_off` is not the value of the character where we left
+"bookmark" address, we must dereference it once!
+That is, `*left_off` is not the
-off, but a pointer to it.
+value of the character where we left off, but still a pointer to it; our
+`left_off` argument has two levels of indirection, and dereferencing it once
+only shaves off one level.
 If we want to access the value of the character
 itself, we must dereference `left_off` twice: once to find the address that
 marks the point where we left off, which is itself an address which needs to be
 dereferenced if we wish to find its contents.
 In this case, however, this should
 not be necessary as we only wish to know the location of the data, not the data
 itself.

-Now, with our new and improved function, we can call the following code:
+Now, with our new and improved function, we can run the following code:

 ```c
 int main()